-Safety related systems: Those instrumentation and control systems important to safety that are not included in safety systems (IAEA safety guide NSG 1.3).
+Safety related systems: An abbreviation for a safety related instrumentation and control system.
+A system important to safety that is not part of a safety system.
+(IAEA Safety Glossary)

-Safety system: A system important to safety provided to assure the safe shutdown of the reactor and the heat removal from the core, or to limit the consequences of operational occurrences and accident conditions.
-(IAEA safety guide NSG 1.3)
+Safety system: A system important to safety provided to assure the safe shutdown of the reactor or the residual heat removal from the reactor core, or to limit the consequences of anticipated operational occurrences and design basis accidents.
+(IAEA Safety Glossary)